 The core objective is to progressively reduce surface water pollution from priority substances and cease or phase out emissions, discharges and losses of priority hazardous substances.
 Chemical standards for forty-one substances were established by the EU.
 The chemical monitoring programme has been completed for freshwaters and groundwaters, but the full set of results for 2009 were not available for consideration in the current assessment.
 The corresponding data for transitional and coastal waters is not available.
-Based on the information available to date, the level of failure appears to be very low.
-One estuary (Inner Dundalk Bay) out of all the sites monitored in the Neagh Bann IRBD is failing chemical status; the source will have to be found to determine appropriate measures to restore chemical status.
+Based on the limited information available to date, the level of failures appears to be very low.
+One river, the Bredagh at Moville, out of 20 sites monitored to date in the North Western IRBD has failed chemical status (due to a breach of Polyaromatic Hydrocarbon standards); work is underway to identify the source and to determine appropriate measures to reduce chemical pollution.